flatlanderone/flatlander-modding/readme.md

 ## Any Starting Trader - No Desert

 Your starting trader is the closest trader in relation to your spawn point, unless you spawn in the desert biome.
-In that case, you will be directed to the pine forest trader,
+In that case, you will be directed to the pine forest trader.

 https://github.com/flatlanderone/flatlander-modding/tree/main/Utilities/AnyStartingTraderNoDesert